webcomics/dosage/doc/web/content/comics/SmackJeeves_Intoxicated.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>This is the story of Robert, who tries to manage his relationships in his life of drug abuse, break up's and strong emotions.
+The comic is finished, but being redrawn, so quality might change between newer and older chapters.
 Contains drugs, sex and profanity.
 Approximately rated: 15</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://intoxicated.smackjeeves.com/comics/">http://intoxicated.smackjeeves.com/comics/</a></td>